ucb-stat133/stat133-fall-2017/labs/lab03-hws-repository.md

 Pushing Warm-Up 01 assignment
 -----------------------------

 -   As you can tell, you have a folder (i.e. directory) `warmup01` in your local repo.
-This foder contains its own `README.md` file.
+This folder contains its own `README.md` file.
 -   Somewhere in your computer you should have the `.Rmd` file of your first warm-up assignment: it should be named `up01-first-last.Rmd` where `first` and `last` are your first and last names.
 -   Copy your `up01-first-last.Rmd` file to the directory `warmup01`.
 -   Open `up01-first-last.Rmd` (e.g. open it with RStudio).
 -   In the yaml header of `up01-first-last.Rmd`, change the **output** field from `html_document` to `github_document`.
 -   Knit the file; the output file should be a markdown file with `.md` extension (e.g. `up01-first-last.md`).
+-   In the terminal, make sure you are inside the directory `warmup01`.
--   Let's add and commit both the source `.Rmd` file, as well as the knitted `.md` file; remember to use your *first* and *last* names:
+-   Let's add and commit all the files in `warmup01`: the `README.md` file, the source `.Rmd` file, and the knitted `.md` file; remember to use your *first* and *last* names:

-        git add up01-first-last.Rmd up01-first-last.md
+        git add README.md up01-first-last.Rmd up01-first-last.md
         git commit -m "warmup01: generate github document"

 -   Now, let's push the committed changes to the remote repo in github: